Dhoop Kinare

-Dhoop Kinare is a Pakistani television series broadcast on PTV in 1987 and is now considered one of the all-time favourite TV shows in Pakistan.
-The show centers on a team of doctors in a hospital in Karachi and revolves around their routines at the hospital and their private lives at home.
+Dhoop Kinare is a Pakistani television series broadcast on PTV in 1987 and is considered one of the all-time favourite TV shows in Pakistan.
+The show centers on a team of doctors at a hospital in Karachi and revolves around their routines at the hospital and their private lives.
 The show starred Rahat Kazmi and Marina Khan in lead roles, was directed by Sahira Kazmi and written by Haseena Moin.